-On a construction site or worksite, there are a lot of moving parts — and that includes all of the contractors, subcontractors, and tradespeople that are essential to any project.
+On a construction site or worksite, there are a lot of moving parts — that includes all the contractors, subcontractors, and tradespeople that are essential to any project.
 Whether you’re a plumber, electrician, framer, roofer, HVAC installer, or other type of tradesperson, you’re critical to getting the job done.
 But you can also be responsible if something goes wrong.

 This is where the right business insurance coverage can help.
 Contractor insurance is designed to help protect you and your business against everyday risks that contractors may face.
 At Federated, each policy is specifically customized to your business so you can get the appropriate coverage.